NERUZ-XOD/2048-game/README.md

 - `images/`: Contains all game images and tiles
 - `sounds/`: Contains sound effects
 - `fonts/`: Contains the pixel font used in the game
-- `dist/`: Contains the executable version of the game
 - `data/`: Created automatically to store game saves and high scores

 ## License